-2.3 Extended Low-Power States
+2.3 Extended Low Power States

-Extended low-power states (C1E, C2E, C3E, C4E, C6E) optimize for power by forcibly reducing the performance state of the processor when it enters a package low-power state.
-Instead of directly transitioning into the package low-power state, the enhanced package low-power state first reduces the performance state of the processor by performing an Enhanced Intel SpeedStep Technology transition down to the lowest operating point.
-Upon receiving a break event from the package low-power state, control will be returned to software while an Enhanced Intel SpeedStep Technology transition up to the initial operating point occurs.
-The advantage of this feature is that it significantly reduces leakage while in low-power states.
+Extended low power states (CXE) optimize for power by forcibly reducing the performance state of the processor when it enters a package low power state.
+Instead of directly transitioning into the package low power low power state, the enhanced package low power state first reduces the performance state of the processor by performing an Enhanced Intel SpeedStep Technology transition down to the lowest operating point.
+Upon receiving a break event from the package low power state, control will be returned to software while an Enhanced Intel SpeedStep Technology transition up to the initial operating point occurs.
+The advantage of this feature is that it significantly reduces leakage while in the Stop-Grant and Deeper Sleep states.